tomme87/imt3673-project-wiki/Ishihara test intrpretation.md

-First picture shows how to interpret results from a plate thet doesnot distinguish between protan/deutan deficiency.
+First picture shows how to interpret results from a plate that doesn't distinguish between protan/deutan deficiency.
 It is expected that in this case values of attributes IshiharaPlate.protanStrong and IshiharaPlate.deutanStrong are the same and that indicate general red-green deficiency.

 ![md_project_03.png](https://bitbucket.org/repo/x8G5dpK/images/166905674-md_project_03.png)